-15 Auxiliary Alarm Switch
+Auxiliary Alarm Switch

-The control is equipped with two Auxiliary Alarm terminals labeled CAS which can be utilized with communicating mode setups (typically used for condensate switch wiring but could be used with compatible CO2 sensors or fire alarms).
+The control is equipped with two Auxiliary Alarm terminals labeled CAS which can be utilized with communicating mode setups (typically used for condensate switch wiring).

 Legacy mode use

 In a legacy system (Non-communicating), this feature is not operational.
 Any auxiliary alarm switch must be used to interrupt the Y1 signal either to the indoor or outdoor unit.